onnx/onnx-mlir/docs/BuildONNX.md

 3.	"pip uninstall onnx" (remove older version)

-4. In `onnx-mlir/` directory, "pip install -e third_party/onnx" (install onnx from the commit and not online version)
+4. In `onnx-mlir/` directory, "pip install third_party/onnx" (install onnx from the commit and not online version)

 5. Update `utils/gen_onnx_mlir.py` file with the correct version number